-God established only two priorities for mankind: the Kingdom of God and the righteousness of God.
+God established only two priorities for mankind: the Kingdom of God and the righteousness of God (Matthew 6:33).
 Kingdom refers to the governing influence of Heaven on earth and righteousness refers to right alignment and positioning with that government authority.

 10 Characteristics of the Kingdom